UBC-biol525D/UBC-biol525D.github.io/Topic_7/readme.md

 Pick a site and figure out, whats the minor allele frequency?
 How many samples were genotyped?

 We've now called variants for a single chromosome, but there are other chromosomes.
-In this case there are only three, but for many genomes there will be thousands of contigs.
+In this case there are only two, but for many genomes there will be thousands of contigs.
 Your next challenge is to write a loop to create the genomicsdb file and then VCF for each chromosome (...check out gatk's genomicsdb documentation... is there another way to create a db for multiple chromosomes more efficiently?)

 Once you have two VCF files, one for each chromosome, you can concatenate them together to make a single VCF file.
 We're going to use _bcftools_ which is a very fast program for manipulating vcfs as well as bcfs (the binary version of a vcf).